Tlmundt/bootstrap4/README.md

-Practicing working with git and GitHub while learning Bootstrap 4
+Practicing working with Git and GitHub while learning Bootstrap 4